AronSchulman/MMAtt-DTA/README.md

 Please wait fo the predictions - the wait time depends on the size of the input file.
 When dealing with very large data, you may consider fragmenting the data to several input files.

-After execution, you may observe the predictions in the `results.csv`.
+After execution, you can observe the predictions in the `results.csv`.